-The research vision for the Pharmacokinetics (PK-group) is “the right drug at the right dose to each patient”, and we perform both basal as well as clinical research.
+Our research vision in the PK-group is “the right drug at the right dose to each patient”.
+We perform both basal as well as clinical research.

 About the group

 The research vision for the PK-group is “the right drug at the right dose to each patient”.
 We perform translational research covering both cellular (molecular) investigations of basal pharmacokinetic mechanisms and clinical trials as a way to implement better guiding systems for individual drug dosing in patients.